One of the most popular freshwater tropical fish is the Oscar fish.

 Do Oscars like high flow?

-They love medium to high water flow as there natural habitats are rivers.
+They love medium to high water flow as their natural habitats are rivers.

 Why is my Oscar attacking the glass?

-They will attack there own reflection in the tank glass.
-This is because of there territorial nature.
+They will attack their own reflection in the tank glass.
+This is because of their territorial nature.
 They will keep attacking so to prevent causing them any stress you will need to find a why to avoid them seeing themselves in the glass.

 Why are my Oscars digging?

 This is totally normal behavior for any fish belonging to the Cichlid family.
 They dig for food or to create a territory for themselves.